How I Started Writing

 I intended to entertain myself, and possibly someone else in the JAFF community, by writing something short and sweet that hinted at a quicker way to Darcy and Elizabeth’s happy ever after the Hunsford proposal.
 Soon I had the entire story, with twists and cliffhangers and romantic longing, plotted.
 If I hadn’t been so eager to see the project through, to have something of my own beyond being ‘Mommy’, His Choice of a Wife might have stayed in my head.

 I fell into a routine: morning nap time to research and outline the next chapter.
 Afternoon nap: write what was planned that morning.
 If there was any other spare moment: go back and review.
 Before my son turned one, I typed “The End”.
 Writing helped me find and strengthen my identity beyond motherhood.
-Researching, plotting, outlining, writing, and editing His Choice of a Wife and then Two More Days at Netherfield and other stories filled nap times through my son’s infancy and toddlerhood.
+Researching, plotting, outlining, writing, and editing His Choice of a Wife and then other stories filled nap times through my son’s infancy and toddlerhood.
 Soon preschool mornings were set aside to write and now, once my son gets on the school bus, I happily head back to the laptop!